 - Transfer the onions in a blender, add re-hydrated red chillies with their liquid, ginger-garlic paste, red wine vinegar, all dry spices, salt and sugar.
 Purée into a smooth paste.

 - Turn ON Instant pot.
 Add spice purée, 1/2 cup water, chicken thighs and mix well.
 Close the lid, turn the vent to sealing position.
 Cook on Manual (high-pressure) for 6 minutes.
 Let the pressure release naturally (NR).
+Garnish with chopped cilantro.
 Serve with steamed rice or toasted french bread.
 Enjoy!

 - Even though this recipe uses chilies as a base, the curry is not too spicy.
 It has the flavor from the chilies, not that much heat.
 If you prefer a milder flavor, de-seed the dry chilies before soaking them in water, OR, do half the chilies along with 1 tablespoon paprika powder.